Experimental guitarist and sound designer, Joel Gilardini is based in Zurich (Switzerland).

 ~ The Land Of The Snow (experimental/doom/metal)

 ~ Mulo Muto (experimental/noise/industrial, Zurich, Switzerland)

-Joel is also a versatile session musician for studio and live needs, beside being interested in collaborating with other artists, bands and ensembles.
+Joel is a versatile session musician for studio and live needs, besides being interested in collaborating with other artists, bands and ensembles.
 In this sense he already shared stages, studios and collaborations with: